idear1203/azure-powershell/src/Synapse/docs/latest-2019-04-30/Remove-AzSynapseWorkspace.md

 ```

-This command removes a Synapse workspace named ContosoWorkspace , in the resource group named ContosoResourceGroup
+This command removes a Synapse workspace named ContosoWorkspace, in the resource group named ContosoResourceGroup

 ## PARAMETERS